 So virtually everyone is following a routing app, in L.A. and beyond.
 A 2015 Pew survey found that 90 percent of Americans who own smartphones get their driving directions from them, at least some of the time.
 Our troubled psyches are soothed by the constant movement the apps encourage us to be in.
 By isolating the source of jams in closures and crashes, the apps teach us why congestion even exists, a question that can be as aggravating as the thing itself.
 “Why is traffic slow?
 How can I get around it?
 Waze tells me,” the columnist Gary Richards wrote in the Mercury News in 2016.
 Brian Roberts, a writer and producer who authored a book about L.A. street shortcuts in the 1980s, declared in a 2015 L.A.
 Times op-ed that Waze feels like a “a quantum leap forward for those of us who want to keep our blood pressure down during the daily commute.”

 But researchers have known for decades that driver-first traffic “fixes,” even with the best of intentions, have deleterious effects on transportation networks overall.
 The principle of “induced demand” is one expression of this.
 When engineers widen roads in order to accommodate growing traffic volumes, the outcome in the long run will rarely be a faster journey for drivers.
 That’s because “the traffic we see does not represent the full demand for peak travel at the prevailing cost, since congestion itself causes many potential rush-hour trips to be canceled, diverted, or rescheduled,” the urban economists Richard Arnott and Kenneth Small wrote in a 1994 issue of American Scientist.
-Like liquid, traffic expands to the space available.
+Like gas, traffic expands to the space available.

 Another expression of the counterintuitive relationship between person and society is a theory developed by John Nash, the famed mathematician best known from the 2001 film A Beautiful Mind.
 The “Nash equilibrium” describes a situation where, in a system of decision-making actors, nobody is motivated to make a different decision than the one they are making, because a different decision would leave that individual worse off, even if it would improve overall group welfare.
 In other words, it’s when a bunch of individual self-interests work against the good of all.